kovidgoyal/kovidgoyal.github.io/kitty/_sources/clipboard.rst.txt

 terminal can then ask the user to allow all future requests using that password.
 If the user agrees, future requests on the same tty will be automatically allowed by the terminal.
-The editor or other program using this facility should ideally use a password randomnly generated at startup, such as a UUID4.
+The editor or other program using this facility should ideally use a password randomly generated at startup, such as a UUID4.
 However, terminals may implement permanent/stored passwords.
 Users can then configure terminal programs they trust to use these password.